3V1LXD/ROT/README.md

 3. Create a folder called `rotations` in the script's directory and add rotation configuration files for different game classes or builds.
 An example can be found in the repository.

+4. Run the UI application using the following command and configure the script's settings, bindings, and rotations:
+   `python ROTUI.py`

-4. Run the script using the following command:
+5. Run the script using the following command:

    `python ROT.py`

-5. The script will prompt you to press a specific hotkey combination (e.g., 'DEL') to toggle the combat rotation on and off.
+6. The script will prompt you to press a specific hotkey combination (e.g., 'DEL') to toggle the combat rotation on and off.
 Press the hotkey to start or stop the script's ability control.
 I chose 'DEL' because it is easy for me.
 You can choose any key you want by changing the value of the `TOGGLE_ROTATION` constant in the script's application variables.

-6. To exit the script, press the specified hotkey combination for exit (e.g., 'Shift+X').
+7. To exit the script, press the specified hotkey combination for exit (e.g., 'Shift+X').
 You can change this by changing the value of the `EXIT_PROGRAM` constant in the script.

 Please note that the usage of this script for automating gameplay, especially in a manner that violates a game's terms of service or EULA, is not recommended.
 Use this script responsibly, and focus on the educational value and understanding of the underlying concepts.